Must Read: How the 2021 tax law amendment will affect South African emigration and retirement funds.

 What does this mean?

-For many South Africans already living abroad, this will be a welcome relief, as they would possibly already be tax non-resident in South Africa.
-As a result of the amendment, they would be able to access their retirement funds as soon as they have been tax non-resident for three consecutive years after 28 February 2021.
+For many South Africans already living abroad, this will be a welcome relief, as they would possibly already be tax non-residents in South Africa.
+As a result of the amendment, they would be able to access their retirement funds as soon as they have been tax non-residents for three consecutive years after 28 February 2021.

 For any South Africans planning to leave South Africa within the next year, this might be unwelcome news as, after 1 March 2021 they would need to wait three years to access any pension preservation fund or retirement annuity, unless they submit their exchange control emigration application before 28 February 2021.
 However, 100% of their current employer’s pension fund (as opposed to a pension preservation fund or retirement annuity), is available as a lump sum, and can be transferred abroad through the correct process.